RELEASING MINISTRY ALLIANCE OPPS

 Copies of Marcelle's new book, A Guide to Faithfulness Groups, released in September 2019, is now available for sale.
 Its back cover reads, "To be faithful, most people require the support of at least a few companions to support both a deeper awareness of the movement of the Spirit and a courageous responsiveness."
 More about faithfulness groups is available at Marcelle's blog, A Whole Heart. https://awholeheart.com/

 This workshop is co-sponsored by Releasing Ministry Alliance, Central Philadelphia Monthly Meeting’s Committee on Gifts and Leadings, and Green Street Friends Meeting’s Worship and Ministry Committee.
 The livestream and video recordings are funded by the 2016 Quaker Women in Public Ministry gathering.
 We are grateful for these various forms of support.

 September 26, 2019 8-9 pm Eastern time

 New England Yearly Meeting’s Legacy Gift Funds, overseen by the Legacy Gift Committee, has been supporting ministries through funding and the strengthening Friends practices of stewardship and accountability since 2015.
-Suzanna Schell (Beacon Hill Monthly Meeting) and other members of the committee will share their experiences of “holy abundance” throughout the grant-making process from meeting with applicants, helping meetings provide spiritual and financial oversight, and sharing the work of the grantees.
+Suzanna Schell (Beacon Hill Monthly Meeting) and Craig Jensen (Mondanock Monthly Meeting) and Sarah Gant (Beacon Hill Monthly Meeting), also instrumentally involved with these funds, will share their experiences of “holy abundance” throughout the grant-making process from meeting with applicants, helping meetings provide spiritual and financial oversight, and sharing the work of the grantees.